t0rrant/cookbook-slurm/README.md

 - Remove static types of nodes and partitions and support static generation, maybe by passing the Hash directly
 - Review cookbook to ensure it respects wrapper cookbook support
 - Complete spec files
-- Add InSpec verification to travis, first check why apt_repository check is failing.
-It works locally with dokken and vagrant, also works in gitlab-ci
 - Require shifter cookbook

 ## Usage